dpaletti/orti/TASKS.md

 ### Open source setup

-- [ ] move DCO to more structured CONTRIBUTING.MD
+- [ ] move DCO to more structured CONTRIBUTING.MD and finish setting up the signing mechanism
 - [ ] add code of conduct on the basis of that from DuckDB (which is from another entity)
-- correctly protect the branches
+- [] correctly protect the branches

 ## Firmware development